 Andrew Kitaire Andrew Kitaire partnered with passionate people and non-profit organizations from different backgrounds to improve education at his school and engaged in several fundraising events.
-Through collective leadership with his co-fellows and other community stakeholders, he was able to fundraise for the borehole project at Lwatama Primary School to ease, provide and enable the school and community members to have access to fresh and clean water.
-He was able to provide 35 Desks to both P.1 and P.2. and provide teachers with toilets to avoid using the same restrooms with the children.
+Through collective leadership with his co-fellows and other community stakeholders, he fundraise and the borehole was installed at Lwatama Primary School to ease access to fresh and clean water for learners and community members.
+In addition, he was able to provide 35 Desks to both P.1 and P.2. and provide teachers with toilets to avoid using the same restrooms with the children.
 He was also able to bless 65 learners with sandals to use while at school to prevent them from stepping on the ground and in the dirty toilets and urinals.

 ALUMNI LEADERS FOSTERING EDUCATION EQUITY The Alumni Leadership Program exists to ensure that Alumni leaders are continuously involved in creating interventions that address systemic challenges within the education ecosystem.
 TFU's Alumni strategy works to develop leaders in the following pathways; Education Leadership, Policy Influencing, Social Entrepreneurship and Corporate Leadership.
-As at the end of 2023 we had a total of 89 Alumni (52 Female, 37 Male).
-Below are some of highlights of the Alumni work in the different pathways.
-Education Leadership Catherine Kantono is now serving as a volunteer teacher in her former School of placement, Nkono Memorial in Namutumba District.
-After realising the teacher shortage, she made the quick decision to return and fill the void.
-Nkono Memorial right now has only 8 full-time teachers out of the 13 who were there previously, despite the high students' enrollment at 1066 students currently.
+As at the end of 2023, we had a total of 89 Alumni (52 Female, 37 Male).
+Below are some of the highlights of the Alumni work in the different pathways.
+Education Leadership From the Fellowship, Catherine Kantono developed a strong working relationship with the school community.
+Beacause of this lived experience, she developed the passion to continue supporting learners.
+She is now serving as a volunteer teacher in her former placement school, Nkono Memorial school in Namutumba District.
+The school has only 8 full-time teachers down from 13 at the end of 2023, despite the high students' enrollment at 1066 students.
 Catherine is also keeping her chess initiative alive in the school and is proud that the students continue to lead the chess clubs and we are getting ready for a student-led chess competition involving the ten schools that benefited from 35 chess board donation.
 She is working to forge stronger ties with the community and have a platform to establish a community-based organization (CBO), with Nkono Memorial primary school serving as its central hub.

-Amanyire Collins continues to make significant contributions to education and community development.
-Currently serving as the Deputy Principal at St. Bakhita Vocational Training Centre.
+Catherine supporting her learners to learn chess Amanyire Collins continues to make significant contributions to education and community development and is currently serving as the Deputy Principal at St. Bakhita Vocational Training Centre.
 At St. Bakhita, Amanyire leads the implementation of the Innovation Scholar Program, a pioneering program aimed at fostering innovation and excellence in vocational education.
 His dedication to this program has empowered staff and students to explore their potential, develop practical skills, and pursue entrepreneurial ventures through collective leadership.
 Under his leadership and guidance, students are equipped with the tools they need to succeed in today's dynamic workforce.
 In addition to his role in spearheading the Innovation Scholar Program, Amanyire oversees the comprehensive operations of St. Bakhita Vocational Training Centre.
-His responsibilities extend to managing all income-generating activities, including the school farm, restaurant, carpentry, ICT center, salon, honey and peanut butter production, Cloth production and generally day to day school activities.
+His responsibilities extend to managing all income-generating activities, including the school farm, restaurant, carpentry, ICT center, salon, honey and peanut butter production, Cloth production and generally day to day school actvities.
 Through strategic partnerships with the University of Notre Dame and the Archdiocese of Gulu, Amanyire's leadership has enhanced the vocational training experience, providing students with access to resources and opportunities for growth.